Teferi2014/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+Write a script that will play the StarWars I

+V episode in the terminal.